sannidhi27/cse15l-lab-reports/lab3.md

 ./biomed/ar104.txt
 ./biomed/ar328.txt
 ```
-> Example 2:
+* Example 2:
 Here I am searching for all of the files starting with an m that are .txt files.
 This is not as
 common of a starting letter.
+This is useful to narrow down the search for files of the .txt type starting with an m.
-> Command Line:
+Command Line:
 ```
 sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -name "m*.txt"
 ```
-> Output:
+Output:
 ```
 ./government/Env_Prot_Agen/multi102902.txt
 ./government/Media/man_on_national_team.txt